Generalized solutions to semilinear elliptic equations with measure data: Introduction

 where $u^{\pi,f}$ is the unique solution to the problem

 and the mapping

 is the unique continuous metric projection onto $\GG(f)$ such that

 In particular, if $f$ satisfies (B) (or, more generally, if there exists a subsolution to \eqref{eq1.1}), then $\Pi_f(\mu)=\mu^{*,f}$.
-This means, in particular, that the convergence proved in \cite[Theorem 4.11]{BMP} holds without the concavity assumption on $f$, and even more, for spatially dependent $f$.
+This means, in particular, that the convergence proved in \cite[Theorem 4.11]{BMP} holds with the convexity assumption on $g$ replaced by (UI).
 As a by-product of our results, we have that $(u_n)$ is convergent as a whole sequence.
+Let us mention here that if $g$ is independent of the spatial variable and asymptotically convex (recall that $g=-f$), i.e. \begin{enumerate} \item[(AC)] there exists a convex function $\varphi:\mathbb R^+\to\mathbb R^+$ such that